tommyettinger/jdkgdxds/README.md

 There was a 1.0.0 release, but it mistakenly shadowed the `digital` code, without super-sourcing `BitConversion` for GWT support.
 So, the first 1.x release is 1.0.1.

+## Updating to 1.0.4

+Likely less significant than the 1.0.1 update, 1.0.4 still "removed" some classes, though they were only moved to the funderby library.
+The `com.github.tommyettinger.ds.support.function` package is now `com.github.tommyettinger.function`, and has many more functional interfaces, but if they were being provided as lambdas, no difference will be noticeable.
+There are quite a lot more interfaces in funderby than there ever were in jdkgdxds, which may help in uncommon situations that use primitives in lambdas (so as if you need a `ByteLongPredicate`, you'll be ready).
+Some classes may have had their names changed; you can consult [funderby's README.md](https://github.com/tommyettinger/funderby#what-is-it) for the naming conventions.